joshmurr/js_3d_engine/simple_demo/README.md

 This means I can create vertices and faces simultaneously which is much easier to keep track of which vert belongs to which face.
 And duplicates do not matter as `getId()` returns the correct ID of a vertex if it already exists.

 This process can then be iterated if a more refined Icosphere is needed.
 But 3 iterations seems to be limit before it crashes...

+## TODO:

+- Clipping/Culling.
+- Mouse picking to highlight faces or edges.
+- Mouse manipulation (rotation, zooming).
+- Animation (rotation, orbit, multiple meshes perhaps).
+- Figure out why it warps so much when the mesh is moved near the edge of the screen.